What is Solar Spring Break?

 Each team will receive fundraising consulting from GRID Alternatives’ headquarters team to determine the best and most effective way to raise your funds.
 Fundraising activities might include peer-to-peer fundraising, personal solicitations, school sponsorships, or special events.
 Many colleges and universities also offer funds to support service-learning opportunities.

 Concerned that your school does not have the resources to raise $5000?
 Let us know when you fill out the Interest Form and we can discuss in our follow-up communications.
+See the FAQs page for more information about financial assistance.

 *The International Solar Spring Break program requires each team to fundraise $25,000, which covers the cost of the installation process, international fees, lodging, food, local transportation, and trips during your stay.
 Students will be responsible for securing transportation to Nicaragua.
 For more information on the International Solar Spring Break program, contact us at email@example.com.